 In April 2019, an Appeal Court in Warsaw overturned the District Court's decision and lifted the injunction.
 Prairie believes that the Appeal Court's decision is fundamentally flawed.
-Prairie's civil law claim against the MoE for failure to grant the Company with a mining usufruct agreement at Jan Karski remains ongoing and is not impacted by the Appeal Court's decision to lift the injunction.
-The Appeal Court's decision is further evidence of the unfair and inequitable treatment faced by Prairie as a foreign investor in Poland and the Company will therefore consider all other actions necessary to ensure its rights are preserved.
+The Appeal Court's decision is further evidence of the unfair and inequitable treatment faced by Prairie as a foreign investor in Poland and these and other measures directed against Prairie by the Polish government, with respect to the Company's permitting process and licenses, have blocked Prairie's pathway to any future production from Jan Karski.
+The Company is therefore considering all actions necessary to pursue its legal rights regarding Jan Karski.